ChromAIca/ChromAIca.github.io/ImagenHub/README.md

 Semantic Consistency (SC) ensures that the generated image is coherent in terms of guidance provided (i.e. Prompts, Subject Token, etc.).
 In another words, the image has to be aligned with the requirements provided in user's inputs.

+Perceptual Realism (PR) ensures the generated image align with real-world characteristics.
+In another words, the image has to be visually convincing and closely resembles a real photograph (Photorealism).

 General design rules for Semantic Consistency (SC) scoring:
 * SC=2 : The generated image perfectly described all the required attributes of the provided guidance.